Beeline (brand): Kazakhstan

 In 2004, PJSC VimpelCom, in its first move outside Russia's territory, acquired Kazakhstani cellular operator KaR-Tel (brand names K-Mobile and Excess).

 Kyrgyzstan

 Beeline is active in Kyrgyzstan and it is one of the most popular cellular carriers in the country.
 The first call on GSM network of Kyrgyzstan was made on 1 August 1998.
 In 2001, the trade name MobiCard was established that turned into the brand Mobi in 2007.
 In 2009, the company started to provide services under international brand Beeline.
 As of 2022, the company provides services in standards of GSM-900/1800 and WCDMA/UMTS 2100/900 (3G) and LTE 800/1800/2100/2600 (4G).

 Uzbekistan

-Beeline is active in Uzbekistan and it is one of the most popular cellular carriers in Uzbekistan.
+Beeline operates in Uzbekistan as a wholly owned subsidiary of VEON and serves approximately 7.7 million mobile customers.

 Former markets

 Armenia

 On 16 November 2006, PJSC VimpelCom acquired the 90% share of Armentel CJSC (renamed to VEON Armenia in 2017), held by the Hellenic Telecommunications Organization SA (OTE) for €341.9 million.

 In 2020, Team CJSC, founded by Armenian businessmen Hayk and Alexander Yesayan, acquired 100% of the shares of "VEON Armenia" and started offering services under the name "Team".